jwashin/jsonrpc2-dart/README.md

 **NOTE:** If the jsonRpc method returns null, or if the jsonRpcExec method returns a `Notification` object, this indicates that the request was a notification, and, according to the JSON-RPC specification, no response should be sent.
 The transport implementation must choose how to handle this.

+**Application Exceptions**

+For the JSON-RPC methods in server-side application code, all Exceptions have been explicitly caught by this implementation so that the error may be sent on to the client.
+Any exception that is not TypeError or NoSuchMethodError will be returned, by default, as
+RuntimeError, code -32000.
+As a side-effect of the way that the Dispatcher detects InvalidParameters, TypeErrors in application code will return, by default, an InvalidParameters exception.
+It may be necessary to catch TypeErrors that may arise in your application code and re-throw them as RuntimeExceptions.

+To send meaningful exceptions and error codes to the client,

+        import 'package:jsonrpc2/rpc_exceptions.dart' show RuntimeException;

+The RuntimeException constructor wants a message, a code and, optionally, JSON-serializable data .
+The message can be any String.
+The code is an integer that is not in the range -32768 to -32000.
+For your application, you are free to create an API of error codes and messages that make sense for client error handling.
+RuntimeExceptions, when thrown in server-side JSON-RPC methods, behave just like any other Exception, but they are transmitted, when thrown, to inform the client of application exceptions.

 Tests
 ---------